mp5maker/react-club-management/README.md

 ## Some Considerations [Due to time limitations]

-- Avoided using Material-UI or styled components (styling has been done using scss)
+- Avoided using Material-UI or styled-components (styling has been done using scss)
 - Avoided using raw webpack, instead create-react-app was used
 - Apologize if there are any wrong translations for Lithuanian word
 - External Libraries used for calendar, didn't had the time to make it